adrenth/thetvdb2/README.md

 # adrenth/thetvdb

 This is an API client for the thetvdb.com website.
-It's using the XML feeds that are publicly available.
+It's using the RESTful API which you'll need to register for to use this package.

 ## API Key Registration